chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 Code Blocks
 =====================================================
 Code blocks are used to show code samples, such as those for Ruby, JSON, and command-line strings.
-There are many options here, especially if Pygments is part of your Sphinx environment.
+There are many options here, especially if Pygments is part of your |python sphinx| environment.
 The most common code block styles are shown below, but there are many lexers available.

 .. note:: For more information about all of the code styles that Pygments supports, see: http://pygments.org/docs/lexers/#lexers-for-other-languages.